appsecstories/appsecstories.github.io/about.md

 If you're interested in having me speak at your event or conduct training for your team, please don't hesitate to get in touch.

 ---

-*"Security is not a product, but a process.
-It's not something you can buy, but something you have to do."* - Bruce Schneier